-It’s not often that we fly these days, I mean Cheap flights are getting hard to come by, so I was a little rusty on what to do with my kids when we recently went on a flight to Johannesburg.
+It’s not often that we fly these days, so I was a little rusty on what to do with my kids when we recently went on a flight to Johannesburg.
 Thinking about what to bring or how to prepare for a flight can be stressful, so I compiled this list with my tips for flying with children.
 Read the rest of this entry

 We all have things we will never forget that our kids had said at some stage… I personally write everything down in my notes and even copy them to a little special book that I will show them when they are older.
 It’s something you just don’t want to miss as a parent, but as adults we all can appreciate the funny things these little creatures come up with.

 I have asked Moms from groups combining around 200 000 members all across South Africa, what were the funniest things their kids said and they did not disappoint!
 Here are some of my favourites!
 Read the rest of this entry

 We’ve all been there… one day you have a beautiful little baby with a teddy bear and blanky and the next you feel like you’re living a nightmare in Toy Story 3!
 We think toys are the savior to buy us some time to do our own thing when in fact they can be the evil that lurks in the corners of our house… especially lego’s on the carpet… oh the lego’s!!!

 The dictionary meaning for play is to engage in activity for enjoyment and recreation rather than a serious practical purpose… not really the same as the meaning that